 - Week 3 of 6 – Kettlebell / Sandbag Training Routine

 - In-Season Conditioning Circuits

 - Hindu Push-ups, Mace Swings and Sandbag Get-ups OH MY!

 - Kettlebell and Sandbag Workout – Week 2

 This entry was posted on Sunday, June 21st, 2009 at 8:37 pm and is filed under athletic strength training lift odd objects, how to build muscle, strength training muscle building workouts, strength training to improve athletic performance, strength training workouts, strongman training for athletes.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson